sakshstore/saksh-wallet/README.md

 •   **Credit**   Add funds to a user's wallet.

 •   **Debit**   Withdraw funds from a user's wallet.

+•   **Convert Currency** : Convert funds from one currency to another.

 •   **Get Balance** : Retrieve the balance of a specific currency for a user.

 •   **Transaction Report** : Get a report of all transactions for a user.